allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 #### Course platforms

-On course platforms used for the duration of the Module:
+On course platforms used for the duration of the semester:

-* Either install or remain logged in to all of the platforms needed for this class
-* Use all the platforms for appropiate class reasons
+* Use all platforms for appropiate class reasons
 * Follow the instructions while using the platforms
 * Keeping "up-to-date" with platforms may require seeking additional extra-curricular knowledge
   * For example, using Markdown in Discord